 - Set up security cameras to help you capture blockbuster footage of every nook and cranny in your store.
-Use this free infographic to set up the right video surveillance system.
+Use this infographic to set up the right video surveillance system.

 - Make your presence known to ward off suspicious shoppers; a friendly greeting to your customers can guilt-trip those looking for a shoplifting thrill.

 - Keep expensive items near the checkout counter; certain items in your store may be prime targets for amateur Robin Hoods.

 - Use electronic tags on all your merchandise to detect non-purchased items that exit your front door; nothing stops a quiet getaway quite like an obnoxious alarm.

 If you have employees, make sure you’re working with all of them, from management to front-line workers, to develop a culture of loss prevention.
 This step is crucial, as 33% of theft-related incidents in retail are inside jobs involving internal employees.
 Empower your employees by providing them with clear guidelines on what they’re accountable for.
 Your employees should want your business to succeed as much as you do!